alpha-demo/currency-converter/README.md

     a.
 FactSetCurrencyConverter(0, 1) [White and Blue Style]
     b.
 FactSetCurrencyConverter(0, 2) [Black & Red Style]
     c.
 FactSetCurrencyConverter(0, 3) [Green Style]

+  4. To customize Rates, edit/add the Rates at jFactSetRatesInput.js or provide a valid stringified Json Object as third parameter, for example:

+    let MyCurrencyConverter = new FactSetCurrencyConverter(0, 2, JsonObjectWithRates);

+  5. To customize Language Translations, edit/add the Text Translations at jFactSetLanguages.js or provide a valid stringified Json Object as fourth parameter, for example:

+    let MyCurrencyConverter = new FactSetCurrencyConverter(
+        0,
+        2,
+        JsonObjectWithRates,
+        JsonObjectWithLanguageTranslations
+     );

-Gulp [https://gulpjs.com] was used to Minify and Concatenate the the JavaScript and CSS files.
+Gulp [https://gulpjs.com] was used to Minify JavaScript and CSS files.

-Please, feel free to modify and extend the original source code, as well to add Currency Rates and Language Translations.
+Please, feel free to modify and extend the original source code, as well to edit/add Currency Rates and Language Translations.

 Note: This Currency Converter Module was built from a technical test question.